wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 objects cannot be deallocated or leave transactional state freely, as the GC must guarantee no threads could access a deallocated/non-transactional object.

+Transactional objects are extended with a versioned spin lock.
+One bit in the spin lock indicates the lock status, and the remaining bits store the last modified timestamp.
+Lock acquisition sets the bit using atomic CAS, while lock release simply use store instruction to update both the status bit and the version.
+Versioned locks do not necessarily have to be embedded into the object's address range (PO, "per-object" in the paper), as this changes object memory layout, and hence renders TL2 algorithm non-portable.
+Alternatively, the "per-stripe" (PS) locking hashes objects' address into an large array of versioned locks.
+Although false conflicts can arise due to object aliasing, in the paper

 TL2 observes the OCC read-validate-write (RVW) pattern.
 Like all STM implementations, read and write instructions are instrumented by the compiler to invoke special "barrier" functions.
 The validation phase performs element-wise timestamp verification.
 The write phase observes 2PL for the write set, and updates the per-element timestamp.